Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: +61 2 4904 3344 | Website

 If you would like to experience native animals in a more controlled environment, Blackbutt Reserve is the place to do it.
-With native animals and plenty of sights to see, this a family orientated thing to do in Newcastle, Australia.
+With native animals and plenty of sights to see, this is an interesting family activity.

 📍 Google Maps | Phone: +61 2 4974 6000

-The views along this 160-meter cliff walk are beautiful, but the Memorial Walk in Newcastle holds a much more personal connection for many of the locals.
+The views along this 160-meter cliff walk are beautiful, but the Newcastle Memorial Walk holds a much more personal connection for many of the locals.

 For an extra touch of beauty, experiencing a sunset across Merewether Beach is a perfect way to end the day!